 I enjoyed our adventures and admired your childlike exuberance when we sailed through Niagra Falls or when we sailed in on the bus that converted into a boat in Austin or when we on the Manchester Eye.
 We'd planned many more but I know you are now enjoying a much more breathtaking experience in Heaven.

 Mummy I continue to be amazed by the numerous lives you touched from the stories I've had from several people.
 As a loving and devoted wife, mother, grandmother, sister, daughter, relative and friend, you were the epitome of love, generosity, selflessness and loyalty.
 You had an unwavering commitment to help, give and support anyone who was struggling even people I believe didn't deserve it.
-You thought me to still do what was right even if the favor wasn't returned.
+You thought me to still do what was right even if the favour wouldn't be returned.
 You always thought me to not allow the actions of others to shape or affect my moral compass.
 As children we watched you and dad always give and you instilled in us the importance of giving and trying to make a difference.
 Even while in hospital you were still worrying about other people and trying to solve problems in your hospital bed.
 You endured adversities and pain with resilience and with a smile.
-You demonstrated a faith that was unwavering and you remained resolute in your values and conviction still the end.
+You demonstrated a faith that was unwavering and you remained resolute in your values and convictions till the end

 Mummy you exemplified perfectly that you God isn't interested in titles but how you kind of impact you have on peoples' lives on earth and you did that in a positive way-that's your legacy.
-Your ability to relate to people of all walks of life and ages really amazed me. an example is the fact that your clients always commented how you took care of your clients with genuine care because you prayed.
+Your ability to relate to people of all walks of life and ages really amazed me. example is the fact that your clients always commented how you took care of your clients with genuine care because you prayed.

 I refuse to say good bye but I'll say "see you later, mummy" as I know I'll see you soon.
 I take comfort in the fact that you had received Christ Jesus as your Saviour and you have embarked on a new journey of eternal life in God Almighty's Heavenly Kingdom.
 I know you are completely rejuvenated in your glorified body and are more alive than any of us on earth.
 However it doesn't make the pain of losing you so soon any less excruciating.
 I will miss you tremendously mummy and the void you have left in my heart can never be filled.
-I don't know if I'll ever get over it.
+Mummy dearest you'll always be deeply loved, greatly missed and never forgotten-gone too soon.